Frequently Asked Questions

 This section provides essential information on how to claim CME and MOC credits, access post-meeting materials, and stay connected with the SGIM community following the Annual Meeting.

-A: We are excited to announce that the 2026 SGIM Annual Meeting will be held from May 6 to May 9, 2026, in Washington, D.C.
-The event will take place at the Gaylord National Harbor, offering a fantastic opportunity to gather with healthcare professionals, researchers, and experts in general internal medicine.
-We hope you join us again!
+A: We are excited to announce that the 2027 SGIM Annual Meeting will be held from May 5 to May 8, 2027, in Seattle, Washington.
+The event will be a fantastic opportunity to gather with physicians, researchers, and experts in general internal medicine.
+We hope you join us!

 Career Fair & Exhibitor Questions